-There is a high retention of learners in both Welsh medium primary schools in Monmouthshire.
-However, the rate of transition into Welsh medium secondary education is not as consistent as leaners move into key stage 3.
-This is partly because Welsh medium secondary provision for Monmouthshire learners has been secured through partnership agreements with Torfaen and Newport.
-This means that most secondary aged learners need to travel much further, and for longer to attend secondary Welsh medium provision compared to when they attended a Welsh medium primary school.
+There is a high retention of learners in both Welsh-medium primary schools in Monmouthshire.
+However, the rate of transition into Welsh-medium secondary education is not as consistent as leaners move into key stage 3.
+This is partly because Welsh-medium secondary provision for Monmouthshire learners is delivered through partnership agreements with Torfaen and Newport.
+This means that most secondary aged learners need to travel much further, and for longer, to attend secondary Welsh-medium provision compared to when they attended a Welsh-medium primary school.
 This is particularly true for learners living in the north east of the county.
+Monmouthshire plans to carry out a full review of school transport arrangements as soon as possible to ensure the time taken to transport children to school is not a barrier for parents wanting a Welsh-medium education for their child.

-In addition, over the last three years Monmouthshire has opened two new secondary schools, one in Monmouth and the other in Caldicot.
-As a result, the proportion of parents exercising their preference for an English medium secondary school, particularly in the south of the county, has increased and in doing so, reduced the number continuing their education through the medium of Welsh.
-Transition rates from our Welsh medium primary schools into secondary Welsh medium secondary schools has been an average of 64.3% over the last three years.
+Over the last three years, Monmouthshire opened two new secondary schools, one in Monmouth and the other in Caldicot.
+Inevitably this has had an impact on levels of transition to Welsh-medium schools with more parents exercising their preference for an English medium secondary school, particularly in the south of the county.
+In doing so, this has reduced the number continuing their education through the medium of Welsh.
+Historically, in the north of the county transition from primary Welsh-medium education to secondary Welsh medium education has been strong.
+However, parental confidence in the secondary school serving the north of the county has declined in recent years.
+Consequently the number of pupils continuing their education in Welsh in this area has reduced.
+As a result, rates from our Welsh-medium primary schools into secondary Welsh-medium secondary schools has been at an average of 64.3% over the last three years.

-Partnerships between Monmouthshire Welsh medium primary schools and feeder Welsh medium secondary schools in other Local Authorities are strong.
+Partnerships between Monmouthshire Welsh-medium primary schools and feeder Welsh-medium secondary schools in other Local Authorities are strong.
 As a result, they work appropriately to promote linguistic progression to parents/carers.

-Welsh medium provision in school providing education through Welsh and English Primary and secondary schools in Monmouthshire provide education either wholly through the medium of Welsh or wholly through the medium of English.
-Currently, we have no transitional schools or schools with significant use of Welsh status within the county.
+Welsh-medium and English-medium primary and secondary schools in Monmouthshire provide education either wholly through the medium of Welsh or wholly through the medium of English.
+Currently, we have no transitional schools or secondary schools with significant use of Welsh status within the county at present.